isralduke/portfolio-11ty/src/projects/step-counter-app.md

 ### Overview

-Duffy is an iOS and Apple watchOS app which just shows your steps walked.
+Duffy is a free [iOS and Apple watchOS app](https://apps.apple.com/us/app/duffy-steps-complication/id1207581673) which just shows your steps walked.
 Apple’s Activity and Health apps display your steps, but they’re hidden beneath a plethora of other data and sequential interactions.
 Users wanted a way to easily see just their steps walked, without navigating through the other data offered by Apple’s stock apps.

 ### Scope and Constraints